bsvin33t/training/rails/Readme.md

     * Create a new file show.html.erb under `app/views/ads/`
     * Trying to visit the page will show an error message saying `unknown action`
     * Add a route
+    * Add details for the view to show the products